List of Babylon 5 characters: LorienLorien appears at the start of season four and again in the last episode of the show. He is played by Wayne Alexander. Alexander was also seen in Babylon 5 as Mr. Sebastian from the second-season episode "Comes the Inquisitor" and as a Drakh from the fifth-season episode "The Fall of Centauri Prime".

 Lorien made his first appearance in the episode "The Hour of the Wolf".
 Lorien makes the statement that he is not a First One but rather the First One, belonging to an immortal race of great wisdom and power, and, according to himself, the first being to achieve sentience in the universe.
 It was his race that discovered and nurtured many of what the Humans and Minbari refer to as the First Ones, including the Vorlons and the Shadows.

-In the millennia after most of the First Ones left the galaxy, Lorien came to reside on Z'ha'dum, and it is his continued presence there that draws the Shadows to return every time they are driven off.
-However, in late 2260, during the final Shadow War, Capt.
+In the millennia after most of the First Ones left the galaxy, Lorien came to reside on Z'ha'dum, and it was his presence there that draws the Shadows to return every time they were driven off.
+In late 2260, during the final Shadow War, Capt.
 John Sheridan of Babylon 5 comes to Z'ha'dum to parley with the Shadows.
 After this meeting ends poorly, with Sheridan exploding nuclear warheads within the Shadow capital city and leaping into a gorge, Sheridan ends up stuck between life and death in the depths of Z'ha'dum.
-During this dream state, Sheridan meets Lorien, and near the end of the ensuing discussion on life, death, and the universe, Lorien asks Sheridan a question:
+During this dream state, Sheridan meets Lorien and near the end of the ensuing discussion on life, death and the universe, Lorien asks Sheridan a question: